 You CAN buy healthy foods for your family at the regular grocery store (and not spend a fortune) if you know what to look for!

 Below are some great healthy grocery tips that I use myself to help make the trip to the grocery store quick, easy and (nearly) painless:

 If you can’t afford all organic produce, try buying these fruits and veggies organically since they have the highest levels of pesticides left on them even after washing (according to a study by the Environmental Working Group):

-Spinach, lettuce (and other leafy veggies)
+Bell Peppers, Celery, Potatoes, Spinach (and other leafy veggies)

-13. YES you can use coupons and still have a healthy grocery list!
+13. YES, you can use coupons and still have a healthy grocery list!
 It takes some work to pull your list together each week, but stores offer great coupons on things like frozen vegetables, whole grain pasta and whole grain waffles.
 But, don’t get tricked into buying processed foods just because you have a coupon.
 Just because a bag of candy is $0.50, doesn’t mean it needs to be in your cart!